rogerbinns/apsw/SECURITY.md

 # Security Policy

 APSW depends on the underlying SQLite library and C Python implementation.
-It does not have any addiitonal permissions above those environments.
+It does not have any additional permissions above those environments.

 ## Supported Versions

-All versions where the SQLite libary and C Python are supported.
+All versions where the SQLite library and C Python are supported.

 ## Reporting a Vulnerability